mikhailNn89/poker-py-app/README.md

 # poker-py-app

-Client-server Python application for the Texas Holdem Poker Game
+Client-server Python application with GUI for the Texas Holdem Poker Game

-The client is implemented with GUI

 ## Installing